CDAGaming/pywin32/README.md

 See [CHANGES.txt](https://github.com/mhammond/pywin32/blob/master/CHANGES.txt) for recent notable changes.

-Only Python 3 is supported.
+Only Python 3 and above is supported.
 If you want Python 2 support, you want build `228`.

 ## Support